 The only chance the stranger has is to keep a dozen hunters, to sing Italian bravura songs, or to dance a dozen or so consecutive rounds and squares at each of the soirées dansantes to which he has "had the honour" of being invited.
-Then things may change; dowagers may become polite, daughters agreeable: the father may invite him to dinner, and the brother favour him by "dropping in to smoke.
+Then things may change; dowagers may become polite, daughters agreeable: the father may invite him to dinner, and the brother favour him by "dropping in to smoke a weed."

-a weed."
 But if his purse, his lungs, or his legs be not capable of such exertions, he will probably find the provincial Britons very fierce indeed.
-Every bow will be equivalent to a bite, every look present a mild form of outrage: an affectation of fashionable superciliousness and a guindé attempt at exclusiveness are so painfully apparent that nothing but an ultra-lymphatic or phlegmatic constitution could support them for the continuance of the trois saisons de riqueur.
+Every bow will be equivalent to a bite, every look present a mild form of outrage: an affectation of fashionable superciliousness and a guindé attempt at exclusiveness are so painfully apparent that nothing but an ultra-lymphatic or phlegmatic constitution could support them for the continuance of the trois saisons de rigueur.

 In India how antipodical the change!
 Who would believe that we are the same race?
-Quite in the style, we seem to revel in our emancipation from Spatyramy and Watering-place-oppression.
-Englishman or foreigner, in the Service or not, with 200 or 2000 rupes monthly income, a sub-lieutenant or a major-general, here you have nothing to do but to pay worr would of visits when you arrive at a place, and wou know every one at once.
-If you stumble upon an old acquaintance, he puts his house at your imposal; you become an honorary number of us mess; you join the club and the hunt or not as you please; briefly, you are as much at nome it were as if you had been a year there.
+Quite in the style, we seem to revel in our emancipation from Spatyranny and Watering-place-oppression.
+Englishman or foreigner, in the Service or not, with 200 or 2000 rupees monthly income, a sub-lieutenant or a major-general, here you have nothing to do but to pay your round of visits when you arrive at a place, and you know every one at once.
+If you stumble upon an old acquaintance, he puts his house at your disposal; you become an honorary member of his mess; you join the club and the hunt, or not, as you please; briefly, you are as much at home in a week as if you had been a year there.